About

 Volunteers

-We have over 250 volunteers throughout Northern California who generously donate their time and love to rescue displaced Goldens.
+We have over 300 volunteers throughout Northern California who generously donate their time and love to rescue displaced Goldens.
 Among these volunteers are a Board of Directors and local area Adoption and Surrender Area Managers who support the 42 counties we serve today.
 Each County Area Manager works with a network of Area Assistants who help provide temporary foster homes, rescue Goldens from animal shelters and surrendering families, transport dogs, evaluate the health and temperament of dogs, and perform a myriad of other tasks.
-We also have people who help us with support tasks such as coordinating volunteers, writing thank you notes, publishing our Newsletters and GoldenGram e-Newsletter, working at events, and community and vet outreach.
-See our Volunteer page if you would like to help us, or submit our Online Volunteer Application.
+We also have people who assist us with support tasks, such as coordinating volunteers, writing thank-you notes, publishing our Newsletters and GoldenGram e-Newsletter, working at events, and conducting community and vet outreach.
+Visit our Volunteer page to learn more about how you can help us, or submit our Online Volunteer Application.

 Fosters

 A special volunteer position is to be a foster.
-Fosters are people willing to take surrendered or rescued Goldens into their loving homes, care for them as part of their family, evaluate and ensure they get appropriate vet care (at NGRR's expense), training, exercise, and otherwise prepare the dog for a forever home.
+Fosters are individuals willing to take in surrendered or rescued Goldens, care for them as part of their family, and provide them with appropriate veterinary care (at NGRR's expense), training, exercise, and other necessary preparations for a forever home.
 See our Online Foster Application if you would like to help us by becoming a foster.
 NGRR covers all dog expenses required to care for our dogs in our foster homes.

 Funding

-Our expenses are primarily for veterinary care, neutering and spaying, training, transportation, and administrative costs such as printing and postage.
+Our expenses are primarily for veterinary care, neutering and spaying, training, transportation, and administrative costs, including printing and postage.
 We rely upon adoption donations, fundraising, and general Donations for our funding.
 Our online store sells our yearly NGRR Calendar and other Golden Retriever items.

 How we Operate